mmistakes/minimal-mistakes/_posts/2024-05-03-on-AI-replacing-programmers.md

 > AI is about to replace programmers, so a degree from MIT in Computer Science is worse than it used to be.

-Might as well drop out and be the next Zuckerberg equipped with our trusted chatGPT offering us a competitive edge! ^_^
+Might as well drop out and be the next Zuckerberg equipped with our trusted ChatGPT offering us a competitive edge! ^_^

 Sarcasm aside, I think that there is definitely truth to the statement that AI is dramatically changing how we innovate, and that programmers' jobs are fundamentally changing.